luisdelaye/CurSa/README.md

 <p align="center">
   <img width="720" height="405" src="https://github.com/luisdelaye/CurSa/blob/main/Figure-5-CurSa.jpeg">
 </p>
-<p style='text-align: right;'> Figure New.
+<p style='text-align: right;'> Figure 5.
 The names of the geographic localities (highlighted in yellow) have to coincide between color_ordering.tsv, lat_longs.tsv and metadata.tsv files. </p>

 By the way, [Sombrerete](https://es.wikipedia.org/wiki/Sombrerete) is a Mexican city declared as a UNESCO World Heritage Site were the film [Caveman](https://en.wikipedia.org/wiki/Caveman_(film)) was filmed nearby (starred by Ringo Starr).
 You can see the full movie [here](https://www.youtube.com/watch?v=YxDjnTrRSiA).